 What law governs franchises?

 The relationship between franchisor and franchisee is governed by the franchise agreement.
-In addition, most of Canada’s provinces have franchise legislation and franchisors and franchisees have to follow the provincial franchise laws as well as abide to the franchise agreement in good faith.
+In addition, most of Canada’s provinces have franchise legislation.
+Franchisors and franchisees have to follow the provincial franchise laws as well as abide by the franchise agreement in good faith.